ligato/docs/docs/tutorials/06_plugin-lookup.md

 }
 ```

+---

-Use this code in our `HelloWorld` plugin, and set a dependency:
+Use this code in your HelloWorld plugin, and set a dependency:
 ```go
 type HelloWorld struct{
 	Universe *HelloUniverse
 }
 ```
 Let's say that the world cannot exist without the universe.
-This means yur `HelloWorld` plugin is dependent on the `HelloUniverse` plugin.
+This means your HelloWorld plugin is dependent on the HelloUniverse plugin.

-Use the `IsCreated` method in your `HelloWorld` method `Init()`:
+Use the `IsCreated()` method in your `HelloWorld` method `Init()`:
 ```go
 if p.Universe == nil || !p.Universe.IsCreated() {
     log.Panic("Our world cannot exist without the universe!")